forestgrape/coronavirus/index.md

 The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
 - Droplets mostly don't enter the lower respiratory tract.
 - Small Aerosols can enter the lower respiratory tract.
 But at a size of at least 0.1 μm they are not well deposited (the Sars-Cov-2 diameter is between 50 and 200 nm) and larger aerosols are quite well cleared out [to be confirmed and citation to be added].
-- Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells (see section [deposition], [in work])and less clearance [to be confirmed and citation to be added, work in progress]. <br><br>
+- Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells (see section [deposition](#deposition-locations) and less clearance [to be confirmed and citation to be added, work in progress]. <br><br>

 <p id="spread-patterns">---</p>